 As things turned out, of course, their inability to predict what would happen in the future was laid bare on election night itself.
 Politicians, pundits, and pollsters alike all expected the election to result in a so-called “hung parliament”, with a coalition between the Labour and Liberal Democrat parties being the most likely means of forming a viable Government.
 In the event, the Conservatives gained an overall majority and a triumphant David Cameron put together his Government, with a seemingly unobstructed path ahead of him and his colleagues for the next five years.
 Eighteen months on, the rest – like David Cameron’s premiership – is history.

-Posted on 15 March 2015 in Acting Politically, Complexity, Current Affairs, Leadership, News Commentary | Permalink | Comments (0) | TrackBack (0)
+Posted on 12 October 2023 in Complexity, Current Affairs, News Commentary | Permalink | Comments (0)

 Digg This | Save to del.icio.us |